-End users are urged to contact a local NGO or Bridges to Prosperity directly if they feel there is a need for a bridge in their community.
+Communities in need as well and universities and potential partners are urged to contact a local partner or Bridges to Prosperity directly if they feel there is a need for a bridge in their community.

 Varies bridge by bridge depending on the locals' needs and setting.
 B2P provides an open-source, technical manual about building locally viable, efficient footbridges in rural areas under a variety of topographic and community conditions.
 The following considerations are sourced from the manual and influence bridge design:

-4. Approximate height differential (ΔH): elevation difference between the two proposed tower locations.
+- Approximate height differential (?H): elevation difference between the two proposed tower locations.
 The final design dictates that the height difference between the towers is not more than 4% of the span, but up to 3 meters of additional tiers may be added to equalize differential.

 Bridges are constructed using local materials to ensure that replacement components can be locally sourced by bridge committees.
 The use of local resources allows for bridge upkeep by the community.

 No Bridges to Prosperity bridge has failed yet in use.
-No warranty, since the local communities become the proprietors and are heavily involved in the building and maintenance of the bridge.
+No warranty is issued, as the local communities become the proprietors and are heavily involved in the building and maintenance of the bridge.
 Interview with representative

 Bridge design and construction follows standard practices and is guided and reviewed by professional, certified engineers.
 No Bridges to Prosperity bridge has failed yet in use.

-Strasky, J., Stress ribbon and cable-supported pedestrian bridges.
-London, England: Thomas Telford Publishing; 2005.
-237 p.
+Strasky, J., 2005, Stress ribbon and cable-supported pedestrian bridges, Thomas Telford Publishing, London

-Bridges to Prosperity has their own certification process that people can access if they are planning a footbridge project.
+Bridges to Prosperity has its own certification process that people can pursue through the organization and its partners.